FraunhoferIOSB/FROST-Server/docs/settings/settings.md

 * **mqtt.SubscribeThreadPoolSize:**
   Number of threads use to dispatch MQTT notifications.
 * **mqtt.CreateMessageQueueSize:**
-  Queue size for create observation requests via MQTT .
+  Queue size for create observation requests via MQTT.
 * **mqtt.CreateThreadPoolSize:**
   Number of threads use to dispatch observation creation requests.
 * **mqtt.WebsocketPort:**